slatedocs/slate/source/index.html.md

 <aside class="information">

-When writing new Redfish REST client code, the example is the recommended way to to invoke actions.
+When writing new Redfish REST client code, the first example is the recommended way to invoke actions.

 For compatibility with the pre-Redfish iLO 4 REST API, the older form specifying the "Action" as a property could also be used:

 </aside>

+> alternative pre-Redfish action invocation:

 ```
 POST /redfish/v1/Systems/1/